 The Missouria were nearly wiped out in 1798 by the Sauk and Fox tribes from the north, and by smallpox brought from Europe.
 Lewis and Clark met with a small party of Missouria during their Corps of Discovery expedition in 1804.
 Dioramas and exhibits at the Lewis and Clark Boat House, Museum and Nature Center in St. Charles outline the historic journey.
 The museum in the Boat House illustrates the story of their journey and the American Indian tribes they encountered.

-By 1837, the Osage were in a state or poverty and near starvation.
-Today however, the Osage prosper.
-Thanks to shrewd negotiations of their final treaties, the tribe holds the mineral rights to their oil-rich reservation lands in northeastern Oklahoma.
+By 1837, the Osage were in a state of poverty and near starvation.
+Today however, the Osage prosper, thanks to shrewd negotiations of their final treaties which gave the tribe the mineral rights to their oil-rich reservation lands in northeastern Oklahoma.

 In 1838 and 1839, as part of the government’s Indian removal policy, more than 20,000 Cherokee Indians were relocated from their ancestral lands, and force-marched westward.
 More than 4,000 Indians died as a result of exposure, disease and starvation.
 The Cherokee called this journey the Trail of Tears.
 The route crossed the Mississippi River into Missouri, just north of Cape Girardeau.
-The visitor’s center at Missouri’s Trail of Tears State Park houses exhibits describing this forced relocation.
-The facility is 12 miles north of Cape Girardeau.
+The visitors center at Missouri’s Trail of Tears State Park,12 miles north of Cape Girardeau, houses exhibits describing this forced relocation.

-As the expansion into the American west grew, contact and conflict with the western Indian cultures became more common.
-This interaction of cultures is displayed in the Museum of Westward Expansion, beneath the Gateway Arch in St. Louis . . . the gateway to the west.
+As the American westward expansion grew, contact and conflict with the western Indian cultures became more common.
+Artifacts of this interaction of cultures are displayed in the Museum of Westward Expansion, beneath the Gateway Arch in St. Louis . . . the Gateway to the West.

-Indians roamed Missouri long before any of these events.
+Indians roamed Missouri long before the events discussed above.
 To journey even further back into history, try Thousand Hills State Park, two miles west of Kirksville.
 Visitors can view American Indian rock carvings (petroglyphs) more than 1,500 years old.
 These petroglyphs are listed on National Register of Historic Places.

 Looking for something even older?
-Visit Graham Cave State Park, off of I-70, 25 miles east of Kingdom City.
+Visit Graham Cave State Park, 25 miles east of Kingdom City, off of Interstate 70.
 Radiocarbon dating indicates the park's shelter cave was inhabited more than 10,000 years ago.
-Interpretive signs point out interesting discoveries; exhibits detail how early inhabitants lived.
+Interpretive signs point out interesting discoveries; exhibits detail how the early inhabitants lived.

 In addition to these specific locations, many museums throughout Missouri house American Indian information and artifacts.
-Indians were her thousands of years before u; Seek out their interesting history to learn how America really began.
+Indians were her thousands of years before us.
+Seek out their interesting history by visiting Indian sites scattered throughout Missouri and learn how America really began.